 For standard OUI misdemeanors for boat drivers who have a blood alcohol content of .08% or higher, fines can be up to $1,450 and a jail sentence can be up to 10 days.
 Extreme OUIs for BAC over .15% face fines up to $2700 and can face up to 30 days in jail.
 Super extreme OUIs for individuals who test a BAC of .20% or higher face a harsh sentence of a $3,150 fine and jail time up to 45 days.

 Also in keeping with the implied consent laws on Arizona’s motorways, by operating a boat on Arizona waters, you are consenting to being tested for both alcohol and drugs.
 Failure to comply with this testing results in similar penalties as a refusal when driving a vehicle.
 While boat safety is an important concern, the legal team at the Stewart Law Group believes you have the right to plea your case with the help of top advisors to ensure that you receive the lightest sentence possible.
-Contact our offices today to set up an appointment to find out how we can help.
+Contact our offices today to set up an appointment with a Phoenix boating under the influence attorney.